- What is this?

 What is the status of this project?

 This project is active and contributions are welcome.
 That being said, I still consider the project to be a work-in-progress.
-Additionally, I am co-chairing the W3C ARIA-AT Community group that has a goal to create a similar project but with a slightly different approach and reduced scope.
-The ARIA-AT group is still in the planning phase, and I don't expect it to be mature enough to fully overtake this project any time soon.
+Additionally, I am co-chairing the W3C ARIA-AT Community group which has a goal to create a similar project but with a slightly different approach and reduced scope.
 At some point in the future, the ARIA-AT project might nullify this project.

 Can this be automated?

 There are many ways that Assistive Technology (AT) interacts with a browser and your code.

 - Accessibility APIs (most common).
 In this method, a browser will create an accessibility tree (a subset of the DOM) and expose it to a system Accessibility API.
 The AT will then consume that API.
 This mapping is being standardized for many technologies via the Accessibility API Mapping standards.